Search more than 3,000 biographies of contemporary and classic poets.

-Simic has also published numerous translations of French, Serbian, Croatian, Macedonian, and Slovenian poetry and is the author of several books of essays, including Orphan Factory.
-He has edited several anthologies, including an edition of The Best American Poetry in 1992.
+Simic has also published numerous translations of French, Serbian, Croatian, Macedonian, and Slovenian poetry and is the author of several books of essays, including Orphan Factory: Essays and Memoirs (University of Michigan Press, 1997).
+He has edited several anthologies, including an edition of The Best American Poetry published in 1992.